skye2k2/projects/README.md

 <details>
 <summary>Christmas: Integration test help</summary>

-- On-premise machines used for integration acceptance testing regularly fail--schedule a daily restart to have each machine ready for each day
+- On-premise machines used for integration acceptance testing regularly fail because of test leftovers--schedule a daily restart to have each machine ready for each day, resulting in ~25% increase in build pass rate

 </details>

+## 2009

+- Convert to GitHub for version control management.